apache/openwhisk-runtime-dotnet/core/net6.0/QUICKSTART.md

 #
 -->

-# Quick .NET Core 2.2 Action
+# Quick .NET 6.0 Action

-A .NET Core action is a .NET Core class library with a method called `Main` or `MainAsync` that has the exact signature as follows:
+A .NET action is a .NET class library with a method called `Main` or `MainAsync` that has the exact signature as follows:

 Synchronous: